orjon/project4/README.md

 The below diagram explains the typical relationships between Projects, Clients, Suppliers, Expenses and Invoices.
 Each user will have their own unique set of Projects, Clients etc.

 ![](images/readme/p4datasummary.png)

+The app aims to structure this information through a clean and easily-understood interface to help users monitor their projects over time.

 ### Database Structure